Hong Kong - Country Commercial Guide

 Data Sources: Hong Kong Census & Statistics Department

-(Medical equipment refers to instruments and apparatus under HS code 9018, 9019, 9020, 9021, 9022, 9025 and 9402.)
+(Medical equipment refers to instruments and apparatus under HS code 9018, 9019, 9020, 9021, 9022, 9025 and 9402

-Hong Kong has started two back-to-back 10-year hospital development plans, amounting to US$64 billion, to enable the Hospital Authority to expand and upgrade healthcare facilities.
+Hong Kong has started two back-to-back 10-year hospital development plans, amounting to US$64 billion, to enable the government to expand and upgrade healthcare facilities.
 The first 10-year plan is estimated to cost US$25.6 billion and will be completed by 2027.
 The second 10-year plan is budgeted at US$38.4 billion.
 Projects will include providing 15,000 additional hospital beds, over 90 operating theatres, the redevelopment and expansion of 11 hospitals, and construction of a new acute general hospital to meet projected service demand by 2036.
 This new hospital will house the first neuroscience center in Hong Kong.

 In April 2019, the Hong Kong government implemented the Voluntary Health Insurance Scheme to encourage citizens to purchase health insurance and provide more choices for users of private healthcare services.
-The government also introduced tax deductions for taxpayers who purchased Certified Plans for themselves and/or specified relatives.
+The Government also introduced tax deductions for taxpayers who purchased Certified Plans for themselves and/or specified relatives.

 Leading Sub-Sectors